xalaida/laravel-geonames/README.md

 ## 🔨 To Do

+- [ ] refactor with base seeder.
 - [ ] add downloader decorator that uses already downloaded files instead of updating them even if size is changed (prevent de-sync at UTC 00:00 when new file is uploaded during seed process).
 - [ ] refactor seeders to use DI parser and downloader.
 - [ ] add possibility to define download sources (only cities, no-countries or archive for specific countries).
-- [ ] consider local seeding with testing data
+- [ ] consider local seeding with testing data.
+- [ ] doc `updatable` attribute columns.
-- [ ] add classic structure according to `https://www.oasis-open.org/committees/ciq/download.shtml` (similar to google places API)
+- [ ] add classic structure according to `https://www.oasis-open.org/committees/ciq/download.shtml` (similar to google places API).
-- [ ] log total time of execution console commands in human friendly format
+- [ ] log total time of execution console commands in human friendly format.
-- [ ] fix tests
+- [ ] fix tests.